AI Video Ads Generator | Create Video Ads with AI

 Create ad-ready videos in four clear steps from brief to publishable assets.

 Paste a product URL, upload images, or enter a short script.
-HeyGen analyzes content, extracts key features, and prepares a scene-by-scene storyboard to guide generation.
+HeyGen analyses the content, extracts key features, and prepares a scene-by-scene storyboard to guide generation.

-Select aspect ratio, visual theme, and pacing.
-Apply your brand kit so logos, fonts, and colours remain consistent across every variant and placement.
+Select the aspect ratio, visual theme, and pacing.
+Apply your brand kit so that logos, fonts, and colours stay consistent across every variant and placement.

-Produce multiple drafts with different hooks, visuals, and CTAs.
-Preview side by side, tweak copy or imagery, and regenerate variants for A/B testing without manual timeline editing using our ad maker.
+Create multiple versions with different hooks, visuals, and CTAs.
+Preview them side by side, fine-tune the copy or visuals, and regenerate variants for A/B testing without any manual timeline editing using our ad maker.

-Download MP4s and images optimised for Feed, Reels, Stories, and in-stream placements.
-Use batch exports to upload organised assets directly to ad managers and start testing straightaway.

-An AI video advert generator turns briefs, URLs, images, or scripts into finished advert creatives using automated scene composition, voice synthesis, captioning, and export formatting.
-HeyGen combine text to video and AI avatars to create engaging content. image to video flows to create polished adverts without cameras or manual editing.

 HeyGen focuses on clarity, control, and speed rather than heavy template dependence.
 By letting teams update scripts instead of rebuilding videos, it’s easier to iterate, stay consistent across campaigns, and scale ad creative without slowing down production workflow